emrgnt-cmplxty/fermi/docs/0.old/contracts/as/intro.md

 There are two types of functions that can interact with the blockchain -- "view" functions and "change" functions.
 The difference, however, does not exist on the contract level.
-Rather, developers, if they wish to use view functions, can mark certain functions to be "view functions" in the front-end or calling them through `near view` in [Axion CLI](https://github.com/near/near-cli).
+Rather, developers, if they wish to use view functions, can mark certain functions to be "view functions" in the front-end or calling them through `near view` in [Fermi CLI](https://github.com/near/near-cli).

 1. **View** functions do not actually change the state of the blockchain.
 Imagine a function which, for instance, just checks the balance of a particular account.
 Because no state is changed, these functions are lightweight and generally safe. \
     \